Compositional gradient Au–Cu bimetallic heterostructures for efficient electroreduction of CO2 to ethanol at low potential

 Abstract

 Upgrading carbon dioxide (CO2) to high-value fuels using renewable electricity presents a promising pathway for advancing sustainable chemical production and mitigating the greenhouse effect.
-Herein, we develop a compositional gradient AuCu bimetallic electrocatalyst (AuCu-g) featuring a robust Au-Cu0/Cu+ interface for stable and efficient CO2 reduction.
-Such unique gradient heterostructure and multicomponent tandem effect of the AuCu-g electrocatalyst not only endows an impressive faradaic efficiency of 84.62% for ethanol at an ultralow potential of −0.4 V versus RHE but also an extremely stability over 75 hours electrolysis.
-Strikingly, the catalytically active Cu+ species persist even after extended electrolysis.
-In situ spectroscopic results and theoretical calculations demonstrate that the Au-Cu0/Cu+ interface significantly enhances *CO surface coverage and reduces the energy barriers for C–C coupling, thereby facilitating C-C dimerization for ethanol formation at low potentials.
-The finding of this work provides a new perspective for the development of advanced catalysts to drive high-value products for CO2 reduction.
+Herein, we developed a compositional gradient AuCu bimetallic electrocatalyst (AuCu-g) featuring a robust Au–Cu0/Cu+ interface for stable and efficient CO2 reduction.
+The unique gradient heterostructure and multicomponent tandem effect of the AuCu-g electrocatalyst not only endowed it with an impressive faradaic efficiency of 84.6% for ethanol production at an ultralow potential of −0.4 V versus RHE but also with extremely high stability over 75 h electrolysis.
+Strikingly, catalytically active Cu+ species persisted even after extended electrolysis.
+In situ spectroscopic results and theoretical calculations demonstrated that the Au–Cu0/Cu+ interface significantly enhanced *CO surface coverage and reduced the energy barriers for C–C coupling, thereby facilitating C–C dimerization for ethanol formation at low potentials.
+This work provides a new perspective for developing advanced CO2 electroreduction catalysts to generate high-value products.

 Supplementary files